NSW Civil and Administrative Tribunal

 The government agency will tell you if the decision can be reviewed by NCAT.

-Before coming to NCAT, you must first ask the NSW Firearms Registry to review the decision.
+Before coming to NCAT, you must first ask the government agency to review the decision.
 This is called an 'internal review'.
 You must request an internal review within 28 days of being told of the decision.

 If you do not agree with the internal review decision, or you have not received a response within 21 days, you can apply to NCAT to have the decision reviewed.